pa-innovation/ha-doppler/README.md

 # Sandman Doppler Integration

-This is an integration designed to all you to access and control your Sandman Doppler inside Home Assistant.
+This is an integration designed to allow you to access and control your Sandman Doppler inside Home Assistant.

 The integration uses local control to communicate with your Doppler using our local API: https://documenter.getpostman.com/view/14527424/VVQiv24k